niklashaetty/whereismybox-web/whereismybox-web/README.md

-# whereismybox-web
+# Boxie

+Welcome to Boxie.se, a simple web application to help organize your boxes in your attic, basement, or any other storage room.

+## Key features
+* Create boxes or collection of boxes representing your physical boxes in your attic
+* Printable QR-code stickers to put on the physical boxes
+* Scan a sticker to quickly find out what's inside
+* Search for items to figure out in which box you put your long lost bike lock
+* Shared access to boxes with other users
+* Sign in securely using Github or Google

+## Tech stack

+* Vue3 frontend
+* .NET/C# backend using Azure Functions
+* Serverless hosting using Azure Static Web Apps

+## Local development

-You can run the applications together in two different ways.
+You can run the applications locally together in two different ways.

 ## Pre-requisites
 * .NET 6.0